brsr/math/README.md

 # math
-Jupyter notebooks for random math topics.
+Jupyter notebooks and PDFs for random math topics.